 The Colloquium covers areas such as Cyber Security – Vulnerability Analysis, Digital Forensics, Penetration Testing, Web Security, Application Security, Malware Analysis; Analytics – Artificial Intelligence, Machine Learning, Big Data, Social Media Analytics, Chatbots, Data Warehousing; 5G and Mobile Computing – Banking Apps, Security Testing, Network Orchestration, 5G Use Cases for BFSI, Multilingual Services; Authentication and Identity Management – Pattern Recognition, Image Processing, Multimodal Biometrics, Physiological and Behavioural Biometrics, Multi-factor Authentication, Single Sign-on; Data Centres, Virtualization and Cloud Computing – Green Computing, Open Source Technologies, Architectures, Security and Privacy, Edge and Fog Computing, Micro services; Web Services – Semantics, Ontologies, Discovery and Secure Composition; Program Analysis – Dataflow, Control-flow Integrity, Secure Programming Practices; Payment Channels and Systems – Digital Currency, Blockchain, Distributed Ledgers, Wallets, Protocols for Secure Transactions and other closely related areas.

-The Institute has conducted Ten Doctoral Colloquiums, starting in 2011, and the links beside provide their details.
+The Institute has conducted Eleven Doctoral Colloquiums, starting in 2011, and the links beside provide their details.